Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 portland family s monthly budget

-Although your exact costs will depend on neighborhood and lifestyle, a family of four in Portland can expect total monthly expenses around $10,301 — about 17% above the national average.
+A family of four in Portland can expect total monthly expenses around $10,301, about 17% above the national average.
+Your exact costs will vary by neighborhood and lifestyle.

-Your monthly budget will be driven largely by housing: median rent sits near $3,521, so plan for that as the largest line item.
+Housing is the biggest driver.
+Median rent sits near $3,521, so plan for that as your largest line item.

 • Essentials: groceries $1,000–$1,436; utilities and childcare vary.